The experimental drug bepirovirsen, being developed by GlaxoSmithKline, has the potential to provide a functional cure for chronic hepatitis B.

 All current treatment strategies for chronic hepatitis B aim at long-term suppression of HBV DNA.
 Loss of hepatitis B e antigen (HBeAg) in HBeAg-positive patients is highly desirable, as it reflects the presence of partial immune control of the infection.
 Normalization of ALT levels should be considered as an additional goal.
 The optimal treatment endpoint is sustained loss of hepatitis B surface antigen (HBsAg), as it indicates profound suppression of HBV replication and viral protein expression, indicating a functional cure of chronic hepatitis B, that is, when the virus is not completely eliminated from the body, but the immune system controls it without any medication.

-The available drug approaches to the treatment of chronic hepatitis B, represented by peginterferon therapy and the administration of nucleoside/nucleotide analogues (NUCs), cannot boast unequivocal efficacy.
-The loss of HBsAg is very rare: after 6 months after a one-year course of treatment, this is seen in 3–7% of peginterferon therapy and 0–3% of NUC therapy.
-If NUC use continues for a long time, say 5–8 years, the likelihood of HBsAg loss increases, but again only slightly: up to 10–12% in initially HBeAg-positive patients and less than 1–2% in HBeAg-negative patients.
+The available drug approaches to the treatment of chronic hepatitis B, represented by peginterferon therapy and the administration of nucleoside/nucleotide analogues (NAs), cannot boast unequivocal efficacy.
+The loss of HBsAg is very rare: after 6 months after a one-year course of treatment, this is seen in 3–7% of peginterferon therapy and 0–3% of NAs therapy.
+If NAs use continues for a long time, say 5–8 years, the likelihood of HBsAg loss increases, but again only slightly: up to 10–12% in initially HBeAg-positive patients and less than 1–2% in HBeAg-negative patients.

 In addition to the functional cure of chronic hepatitis B, there is the far less achievable goal of a sterile cure, where HBsAg is undetectable and HBV DNA, including cccDNA and integrated DNA, is destroyed.

 Bepirovirsen has demonstrated high efficacy based on the fact that loss of HBsAg has been established in nearly one-third of patients after a relatively short 24-week course of treatment.